ZoRDoK/books-test-app/README.md

 **Troubleshooting**

 Check if you have services running on ports 3000 and 13306.
-Shutdown them or change ports on docker-compose.yml
+Shutdown them or change ports in docker-compose.yml